 Annex 1.
 Remote tower conceptual description

-A remote tower enables location independent provision of Aerodrome Flight Information Service (AFIS) and/or Air Traffic Control (ATC) as an alternative to a conventional AFIS position or a Visual Control Tower (VCT).
+A remote tower enables location independent provision of aerdodrome ATS including Aerodrome Flight Information Service (AFIS) and/or Air Traffic Control (ATC) as an alternative to a conventional AFIS position or a Visual Control Tower (VCT).
 Conventional services are located on-site at an airport and provide visual observation in situ.
 Visual observation in Air Traffic Management (ATM) is the direct observation of objects situated within the line of sight of the observer, enhanced by binoculars.
 Watch is maintained by visual observation and complemented by radar or other approved surveillance systems when available.
 When talking about the notion of an aerodrome control tower, it is recognised that the tower cab is constructed to allow aerodrome controllers to maintain a continuous watch on all flight operations on, and in the vicinity of, the aerodrome, as well as vehicles and personnel on the manoeuvring area.
 A VCT is conventionally located on-site at an airport.
 To date, remote tower deployment has been based around sensor technology located at the local aerodrome (such as high resolution cameras, masts and microphones) and connected to a Remote Tower Centre (RTC) which displays the sensory information to the Air Traffic Control Officer (ATCO) or Aerodrome Flight Information Services Officer (AFISO).
-Air Traffic Safety Electronics Personnel (ATSEP) at both ends should be appropriately involved in certifying the integrity, availability and accuracy of the information that will be supplied to the control units.
+Air Traffic Safety Electronics Personnel (ATSEP) at both ends should be appropriately involved in verifying the integrity, availability and accuracy of the information that will be supplied to the control units.

 As well as displaying traditional sensory information to the operator to support situational awareness of the aerodrome, research and development activities are undertaken to enhance or augment reproduction to provide additional safety nets and tools for the controller.
 Examples to date include infra-red imaging, target tracking and runway incursion warnings.
-Definitions for ‘basic equipage’ and ‘enhanced equipage’ are defined in the EASA NPA [5] and GM [6] (new NPA planned to be published after summer 2017):

-Basic equipage: The minimum equipage of technical enablers which are necessary for the operation of the remote tower at a single aerodrome.

-Enhanced equipage: Basic equipage plus additional options intended to further improve the situational awareness and conflict detection capabilities of the ATCO/AFIS.

 Remote tower technology is a change for the way operators deliver ATS, and several new operational concepts have arisen in response to specific local needs.
 ANSPs are currently developing the following applications throughout the world:

 Single mode of operation, in which a single airport is operated by operators in a remote tower module.
 Even if numerous modules may be placed in a single RTC (therefore consolidating many ‘towers’ into a single location), ATS will not be delivered to more than one airport at a time concurrently.